How to Use AI for More Effective Work Practices

 Creating Effective Tools

-The staff responsible for “People Analytics” need to find ways of reporting on the key organisational priorities.
-AI can provide baselines and benchmarks for comparison.
-To harness these insights, it's crucial to know how to communicate with AI systems.
-With careful consideration of the “prompts” used, which may be specific questions or commands, data can be generated that aligns with the priorities in question.
-Creating these AI prompts will take practice and some time to trial to get the right set that fits your needs.
+The staff responsible for People Analytics need to find ways of reporting on key organisational priorities.
+AI can help by providing baselines and benchmarks for comparison.
+To unlock these insights, it's important to know how to communicate with AI systems effectively.
+This involves careful consideration of the “prompts” used, which may be specific questions or commands.
+With the right approach, data can be generated that aligns with the priorities in question.
+Creating these AI prompts takes practice and time to trial different approaches to find what works best.

 Privacy Considerations